sededu/sededu/CONTRIBUTING.md

 1. Open a new pull requests on GitHub against the `develop` branch of the main SedEdu repository.
 1. You may merge the pull request into `develop` once you have the sign-off of one other developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.

-__Note:__ hot-fixes should pull request against the release version
+__Note:__ hot-fixes should pull request against the release version.

 ## Versioning

-SedEdu uses a `major.minor.maintenance` versioning scheme, which is intended to work as follows:
+SedEdu uses a `major.minor.maint` semantic versioning scheme, which is intended to work as follows:

 * `major`: should be incremented for significant changes to the SedEdu codebase that affect the interaction of components and generally break backwards compatibility of components.
-* `major`:
+From [semver.org](https://semver.org/): increment a major version "when you make incompatible API changes."
+* `minor`: should be incremented for changes to the SedEdu codebase that do not disrupt the interaction of components (e.g., feature additions).
+Incorporating an _entirely new_ module into SedEdu should increment a minor version.
+From [semver.org](https://semver.org/): increment a minor version "when you add functionality in a backwards-compatible manner."
+* `maint`: a.k.a., patch, should be for bug-fixes and _updating submodules_.
+This level will include hot-fixes to release versions.
+From [semver.org](https://semver.org/): increment a maintenance version "when you make backwards-compatible bug fixes."

+And importantly, "once a versioned package has been released, the contents of that version _must not_ be modified.
+Any modifications _must_ be released as a new version" ([semver.org](https://semver.org/)).
+Please take care to increment version number correctly when [opening a pull request](https://github.com/amoodie/sededu/blob/feat_documentation/docs/pull_request_checklist.md).

+Finally, this semantic versioning scheme is the recommended scheme for your submodule.
+Please ensure you are properly incrementing the version number in your `about.json` file when updating.
+This will be checked before merging an updated module into the latest SedEdu release.